christophe-rd/fuelinex/notes/fleetingnotes/2025_fleetingNotes.md

 While juvenile trees are more flexible than their adult forms, they usually provide predictable inference in differences across species and populations, so should be integrated into studies.

 Experiments could also inform a better model of lag effects across species, with small scale studies sampling saplings multiple years after manipulation (vs common pratice of destroying samples)

+## 27 February 2025
+### Advances in breeding phenology outpace latitudinal and elevational shifts for North American birds tracking temperature
+Montague H C Neate-Clegg
+#### Paper notes for cons310.
+With ongoing climate change, species must move, adapt or face extinction.
+Poweward latitudinal shifts are estimated to be occuring at 16.9 km per decade.
+However, many stydies find that shift rates lag behind our expectations based on teh rate of shifting thermal envelopes.
+The failure to predict shifts is might be attributed to a combination of other factors, such as precipitation gradients, biotic interactions, dispersal limitation or land-use change.

+Beyond the spatial dimensions, species are also responding to CC by shfting in time so they can track warming temperatures and resource peaks.

+Phenological shifts are often considered adaptive in terms of resource tracking, but rarely considered as an alternative to shifts in latitude/elevation.

+Despite the consistency of phenological shifts, some species are not able to fully track warming temperatures

+### What is the most important background information/literature/findings relevant to the study?
+(Hint: This should be in the introduction section).
+As climates warm, birds must track changing temperatures to prevent extirpation via spatial (latitude/elevation) or temporal (phenology) shifts.
+However, observed shift rates lag expectations, likely because single-dimensional spatial assessments underestimate species’ multidimensional climate responses.
+### What is the major finding and why is it important?
+Bird species are tracking warming temperature by advancing their breeding phenology at a faster rate than latitudinal or elevational shifts.
+This is important because it implies that phenological shifts could offer species an opportunity to maintain their thermal niche without having to move out of their current range.

+### What are the major limitations of this study?
+While keeping the three dimensions to explain temperature tracking draws a more representative portrait, precipitation gradients and other adaptations (e.g. microclimate or morphology) could also affect temperature tracking.
+Also, since they rely on observational rather than experimental data, they lack an understanding of the underlying mechanisms that explain temperature tracking.

+### Which figure do you consider the most important and why?
+(Max: 100 words)
+Fig 1. because it shows the overall trend in temperature tracking for all three dimensions.
+It shows the temperature tracking trend accross species by either migrating nortward, to higher elevation, but also breeding earlier.
+The third pannel s

+Fig3a is a good visualization showing how breeding phenology contributes most to temperature tracking, yet most temperature tracking remains deficient.
+This underscores the critique that single-dimension studies (e.g. spatial shifts alone) fail to represent how species track warming temperature.
+Also, most species display the overall positive temperature tracking trend, but also shows that some species have a negative meaning that some species are shifting in the opposite direction of what is expected with warming temperature.
+Thus the figure shows that a better understanding of the mechanisms that drive species to track warming temperature is necessary to understand how they will respond to future warming temperature.

+1 What is the most important background information/literature/ findings relevant to the study
+As climates warm, birds must track changing temperatures via spatial (latitude/elevation) or tem- poral (phenology) shifts to prevent climate extirpation.
+However, observed shift rates lag behind expectations, likely because previous studies focused on a single spatial gradient rather than both latitude and elevation along with temporal shifts.
+2 What is the major finding and why is it important?
+Bird species are tracking warming temperature by advancing their breeding phenology at a faster rate than latitudinal or elevational shifts.
+This is important because it implies that phenological shifts could give species an opportunity to maintain their thermal niche without having to move out of their current range.
+3 What are the major limitations of this study?
+While keeping the three dimensions to explain temperature tracking draws a more representative portrait, precipitation gradients and other adaptations (e.g. microclimate or morphology) could also affect species’ response to warming temperature.
+Also, since they rely on observational rather than experimental data, they lack an understanding of the underlying mechanisms that explain temperature tracking.
+4 Which figure do you consider the most important and why?
+Fig3a is a good visualization showing that breeding phenology contributes the most to temperature tracking, yet most temperature tracking remains deficient.
+This underscores the critique that single-dimension studies (e.g. spatial shifts alone) fail to represent how species track warming temperature.
+Also, most species display the overall positive temperature tracking trend, but also shows that some species have a negative meaning that some species are not shifting or in the opposite direction of what is expected with warming temperature (Fig3b).
+Thus, understanding the mechanisms that drive species to track warming temperature is crucial to predict how they will respond to future warming temperature.

 ## 5 March 2025
 For lab meeting